tischda/gotimer/README.md

 ﻿timer
 =====

-Utility for Windows written in GO to measure the time between two events.
+Windows utility written in GO to measure the time between two events.
-Timers are persisted in the Windows registry `HKCU\Software\Tischer` as follows:
+Timers are persisted in the Windows registry key `HKCU\Software\Tischer\timers` as follows:

 Name  | Type      | Data
 ----  | ----      | ----